-John and I have been to New Orleans several times on several different occasions; regardless of the reason, we always have a fantastic time.
-If I could put together a perfect weekend, out of all of my favorite places, here is what it would look like:
+John and I have been to New Orleans several times for several different occasions.
+Regardless of the reason, we always have a fantastic time.
+If I could put together a perfect weekend, out of all of my favorite places, here is what it would be like:

-When you get there Friday evening, head straight to dinner at The Original Gumbo Pot.
-It is right off of Decatur street with plenty of shopping and bars nearby, and its only a few blocks from Bourbon Street.
+We usually get to town on Friday evening and head straight to dinner.
+Trying new places is our favorite thing, but one of the best in Nola for an afternoon delight is The Original Gumbo Pot.
+It is just off of Decatur street with plenty of shopping and bars nearby, and it's only a few blocks from Bourbon Street.

-As much as we love Bourbon Street, we always recommend going to Frenchmen’s Street and hitting up the cluster of bars there.
-If bar hopping isn't your thing, go to my favorite “run of the mill pirate bar”, Lafitte’s Blacksmith Shop Bar, and enjoy a casual evening by the piano and candlelight.
+As much as we love Bourbon Street, we always recommend going to Frenchmen’s Street and visiting the cluster of bars there.
+If bar hopping isn't your thing, go to my favorite “run of the mill pirate bar”, Lafitte’s Blacksmith Shop Bar and enjoy a casual evening of piano music in candlelight.

-Get up early the next morning and head to Tchoupitoulas Street to grab a great “cali-mex” beachy brunch at Lucy’s Retired Surfers Bar & Restaurant.
-After breakfast, you might have a hard time deciding what to do in Nola, but here are a few of our favorites:
+We like to get up early the next morning and head to Tchoupitoulas Street to grab a great “cali-mex” beachy brunch at Lucy’s Retired Surfers Bar & Restaurant.
+After breakfast, you might have a hard time deciding what to do in Nola, but here are a few of our favorite options:

 To start, if you aren't hurting too badly after your first night out, grab a drink from any bar and take it with you while you explore.
 We like the famous Huge Ass Beer.

 Jackson Square is the most iconic place in New Orleans for good reason.
 This beautiful, centrally located park is surrounded by bars, restaurants, and artists.
-We've found the fence that surrounds Jackson Square to, more often than not, be covered in impressive works of art, while the Decatur Street side of the square is often host to an eccentric performing artist or two.
+We've found the fence that surrounds Jackson Square to be, more often than not, covered in impressive works of art, and the Decatur Street side of the square is often host to an eccentric performing artist or two.